A topic from the subject of Literature Review in Chemistry.

 Introduction

-Biochemistry is the study of the chemical processes that occur in living organisms.
-It is a vast and complex field that encompasses a wide range of topics, from the basic structure of molecules to the complex interactions that occur in living cells.
+Biochemistry is the study of the chemical processes within living organisms.
+It's a vast and complex field encompassing topics from the basic structure of molecules to intricate cellular interactions.

 Basic Concepts